KelCodesStuff/KelCodesStuff/README.md

 <!-- Actual text -->

-👨🏽‍💻&ensp; I'm an iOS Engineer and Game.
+👨🏽‍💻&ensp; I'm an iOS Engineer and Game Developer.
 During my free time I make iOS games and contribute to open source iOS projects.

-💻&ensp; Throuout my career I've done iOS Development using Swift, SceneKit and Unity.
+💻&ensp; Throuout my career I've created several iOS apps using Swift, SceneKit and Unity.
 I've built automation frameworks for mobile and web projects using XCTest, XCUITest, and Selenium.

 🕸&ensp; All of my projects are available at